Navy Medical Corps 152nd Anniversary celebrated at NMRTC Bremerton

-Sliced with surgical grace… Navy Medicine Readiness Training Command Bremerton recognized the 152nd anniversary of the Navy Medical Corps with a cake-cutting ceremony and congratulatory greetings from other Navy Medicine corps chiefs, May, 3, 2023.
+There are 4,200 active duty and reserve physicians in the Medical Corps practicing in 23 medical specialties and over 200 sub-specialties.

+According to the Navy Bureau of Medicine and Surgery (BUMED), even well before the Medical Corps’ inception, their collective responsibilities then, as now, continues to expand in scope and complexity.
+Navy physicians are assigned at a number of locales on land. as well as at sea, in aviation and undersea medical communities, and as astronauts exploring the frontiers of space.

 In providing patient-centered care at NHB/NMRTC Bremerton, Medical Corps officers engage in such specialties as; anesthesiology, family medicine, general surgery, internal medicine, neurology, and dermatology.
-Subspecialties include working with mental health, OB/GYN, occupational medicine, otorhinolaryngology (Ears, Nose, and Throat clinic), ophthalmology, orthopedic, pediatrics and radiology (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer).
+Subspecialties include working with mental health, OB/GYN, occupational medicine, otorhinolaryngology (Ears, Nose, and Throat clinic), ophthalmology, orthopedic, pediatrics and radiology.

+For Capt.
+Samuel Espiritu, his career as an anesthesiologist has provided gratification in caring for those in need and working with other corps officers.

+“As a physician, it is gratifying to provide treatment to a patient and also treat their fears of not knowing what to expect.
+Allaying that fear is a reward all its’ own,” explained Espiritu.
+“It also is rewarding to help mentor a younger member to navigate all the requirements and get through the years of internship, residency and specialty training.”

 |Date Taken: